Transparency Information and Documents

 WEKU maintains a list of organizations that are notified when there are WEKU employment opportunities.
 If you would like your organization to be notified of these employment opportunities, please contact WEKU at 800-621-8890.

-WEKU is governed by Eastern Kentucky University Board of Regents.
+WEKU is owned and operated by Eastern Kentucky University.
+As a university department, we are governed by the Eastern Kentucky University Board of Regents.
 Meetings are held quarterly on the EKU campus in Richmond, KY.

-Date and specific location of quarterly meetings and scheduled executive sessions are below:
+The date and specific location of quarterly meetings and any scheduled executive sessions are below:

 Such public notices of stated meetings, agendas, prior minutes and executive sessions are available at the EKU Board of Regents website.

 The Office of University General Counsel is responsible for public notices of board meetings, executive sessions and closed meetings notices and documentation.

 If closed meeting documentation is prepared, it will be made available within 10 days of the closed meeting.
 To request closed meeting documentation or any other Regents-related information, contact the EKU Board of Regents.